lbnl-science-it/scienceit-docs/docs/hpc/rocky8-migration.md

 module load anaconda3
 ```

-Two other versions of Python with minimal additional packages (`mpi4py, numpy, matplotlib, scipy, h5py, pip`) are provided.
+Two other versions of Python with minimal additional packages (`mpi4py, numpy, matplotlib, scipy, h5py, pip, jax, pandas`) are provided.
 Please note that the linear algebra backend for `numpy` in these two python modules (`python/3.11.6` and `python/3.10.12`) is the openBLAS library whereas the Anaconda distribution (`anaconda3/2024.02-1-11.4`) uses the Intel MKL library.

 As before, several Jupyter kernels are available to access `tensorflow` and `pytorch` conda environments from the [Jupyter server](openondemand/jupyter-server.md) on [Open OnDemand](openondemand/overview.md).
 [Click here](openondemand/packages-kernels.md) for more information on installing python packages and jupyter kernels for use on the Jupyter server on Open OnDemand.